-JAMAICA GIANTS Sculpture Park & Art Gallery was established in 2016 and is nestled 279 ft above the sea level in Moreland Hill, Westmoreland Parish, Jamaica.
-The park is located in a hilly woodlands of Ricky Jackson’s Nature Reserve, just over 1/2 hr drive
+JAMAICA GIANTS Sculpture Park & Art Gallery was established in 2016 and is nestled 279 ft above sea level in Moreland Hill, Westmoreland, Jamaica.
+The park is located in a hilly woodlands of Rickie Jackson’s Nature Reserve, just over 1/2 hour drive

 Owner & Chief Curator Profile

-Ricky Jackson – a local entrepreneur who was born in Orange Hill, Westmoreland.
-He acquired the property of Moreland Pen from the Whitelocke brothers in 1987, which was a part of historical rum and sugar estate.
-With over 4000 acres of land it’s still an active cattle and sheep farm that also produces cane, bananas, coconuts, mangoes and sour-sop amongst other things.
+Rickie Jackson – a local entrepreneur who was born in Orange Hill, Westmoreland.
+He acquired the property of Moreland Penn from the Whitelocke brothers in 1987.
+The property was part of a historical rum and sugar estate.
+With over 4000 acres of land it’s still an active cattle and sheep farm that also produces sugarcane, bananas, coconuts, mangoes and sour-sop amongst other things.

-As an environmental philanthropist for the first fifteen years he planted trees to his father astonishment, who would have preferred his son develop the land in a more meaningful way.
-With his dream of owning a rain forest, in over 30 years since obtaining the property he has planted over ½ million trees and that journey is far from over.
+As an environmental philanthropist, for the first fifteen years he planted trees to his father astonishment, who would have preferred his son develop the land in a more meaningful way.
+However, Rickie’s dream was to own a rain forest.
+Over the 30 year period since obtaining the property he has planted over ½ million trees and that journey is far from over.
 Why?
 Because ‘great man plant trees’ is his common answer.